 My work explores the intersection of society and technology, and our struggle to control and define ourselves.

-Regression to the Earth’s Mean — Confucian robots tend to a dying Earth, only to discover they’ve been blinded by their loyalty. — Dark Matter Magazine — Forthcoming 2021
+Regression to the Earth’s Mean — Confucian robots tend to a dying Earth, only to discover they’ve been blinded by their loyalty. — Dark Matter Magazine — December 2021

 Object Permanence — Landmarks and buildings struggle with their identities on social media, using embedded tweets as a literary device. — Fireside Magazine — December 2020